Carl Richards

 Carroll Lloyd Richards (born 12 January 1960), known as Carl Richards, is a former professional footballer.
 He played for five Football League clubs in a six-year professional career during the 1980s and 1990s, making over 150 League appearances.
 He played as a forward.

 Career

-Richards played non-league football for Dulwich Hamlet and Enfield before signing for A.F.C.
-Bournemouth in 1986.
+Richards played non-league football for Dulwich Hamlet and Enfield before signing for AFC Bournemouth in 1986.
 He made 71 league appearances for the "Cherries" in two years with the club, scoring 16 goals.
 In 1988, he signed for Birmingham City.
 In one season at St Andrew's, he made 19 league appearances and scored twice.
 Peterborough United signed Richards in 1989, and in one season with the club he made 20 league appearances and scored 5 goals.